risna-firsty/dummyService-js/README.md

    (1) `touch index.js`
    (2) `node index.js`

-5. Try the API for this service here: https://www.postman.com/planetary-water-216021/workspace/dummy-api-for-testing-practice
+5. Try the API **from your local** for this service here: https://www.postman.com/planetary-water-216021/workspace/dummy-api-for-testing-practice